Objective

 Game Rules for Players and their Parents

-- Player's Video should be on at all times.
+- Player Video on at all times.

-- Player's Microphone should be unmuted at all times.
+- Player microphone unmuted at all times.

 - No headphones, mobile devices, books or any other reference material.